Shrutibhargava2004/Hand-Gesture-Detection/README.md

-# Hand-Gesture-Emoji-Detection
+# Hand-Gesture-Detection
-It is a project which detect the hand gesture and displays the matching emoji.
+It is a project which detect the hand gesture and displays the name of corresponding hand emoji.